digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 ## Part 2: Resolving a more realistic merge conflict  <a id="realistic"></a>

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">For this task, we focus on a project where Lisa and Ted work on a Python module for a comand-line application.
+<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">For this task, we focus on a project where Lisa and Ted work on a Python module for a command-line application.
 Lisa works on a separate branch and changes <code>print()</code> statements to <code>logging.info()</code>.
 In parallel, Ted introduces changes to the <code>COLORS</code> variable on main.
 Both changes affect the same module and even the same lines of code.
 Let's see how the conflict unfolds and how we can resolve it.</p>

 ```python